Shadow Pauli Flow: Characterising Determinism in MBQCs involving Pauli Measurements: Introduction

 \section{Introduction}

-Measurement-Based Quantum Computing (MBQC), also called one-way model, has been introduced by Briegel and Raussendorf in~\cite{raussendorf2001one}.
+Measurement-Based Quantum Computing (MBQC), also called one-way model, has been introduced by Briegel and Raussendorf in~\cite{raussendorf2001one,gross2007measurement,raussendorf2009measurement,Briegel:2009jk}.
 The key idea is to perform single-qubit measurements over a large resource (entangled) state.
 It had shown very interesting properties like robustness to noise~\cite{raussendorf2007topological} and is also useful for photonic quantum computing proposals~\cite{bartolucci2021fusion} via a variant called FBQC.
-Another application is to decrease the quantum depth: for instance the Quantum Fourier Transform can be approximated in constant quantum depth using MBQC~\cite{browne2010computational} and thus providing a logarithmic speed-up compared to quantum circuits.
+Another application is to decrease the quantum depth: for instance the Quantum Fourier Transform can be approximated in constant quantum depth using MBQC~\cite{browne2010computational} and thus provides a logarithmic speed-up compared to quantum circuits.

 A fundamental property of MBQC is its probabilistic behavior: every measurement leads to two possible outcomes.
-In this context, performing an overall `deterministic' computation -- e.g. for implementing a unitary evolution -- requires a correction strategy, an adaptive computation which depends on the classical outcomes of the measured qubits, so that the outcome of the overall computation does not depend on the intermediate measurement outcomes.
-Some standard additional technical requirements, for instance that the computation remains deterministic under small variations of the measurement basis, or that partial computations are also deterministic, lead to the notion of robust determinism.
+In this context, performing an overall ``deterministic" computation -- e.g. for implementing a unitary evolution -- requires a correction strategy, an adaptive computation which depends on the classical outcomes of the measured qubits, so that the output of the overall computation does not depend on the intermediate measurement outcomes.
+Robust determinism strengthens this requirement by demanding that determinism holds at every stage of the computation, with all measurement outcomes occuring with the same probability and remaining deterministic for any variation of the planes measurements angles.

+Robust determinism is in particular well-suited for variational quantum computing.
+Several recent works \cite{ferguson2021measurement,schroeder2023deterministic} points out the necessity of determinism in Measure\-ment-based Variational Quantum Eigensolver.
+Measurement-based Variational Quantum Eigensolver is particularly promising in terms of physical implementation.
+Robust determinism guarantees the so-called \emph{deterministic Ansätze}, indeed determinism is preserved when angles, i.e. the parameters, vary.